 Because of the stresses involved in running an early stage company, it’s easy to psyche yourself out by the prospect of actually talking to investors.

 Entrepreneurs are, by nature, an aggressive bunch.
 We like to make things happen NOW, rather than later.
 We are often our company’s first (and, some of us would argue, the best) salesperson, so the instinct to try and close as soon as you meet someone is high.

-We talk about ourselves and we talk about our product, and we completely miss the fact that what we should be doing is finding out what our potential investor or employee values, and whether or not that fits with our company.
+We talk about ourselves, and we talk about our product, and we thoroughly miss the fact that what we should be doing is finding out what our potential investor or employee values, and whether or not that fits with our company.
 Working a room is not about closing.
 It is about the opening.

 Find people who can stand the heat

 Opening up a dialogue where you can find the resonance on which to build a solid foundation is the key to the whole process.
 You wouldn’t get married the first night you meet someone, right?
 You want to get to know the other person, and figure out if their passions are your passions.

 If you love dogs and your intended hates dogs and oh, by the way, is allergic, is your love strong enough to work past that obstacle, or are you both lukewarm enough that you shake hands and go your separate ways?